annotation/text-fabric/tf/docs/about/usefunc.md

 The normal case is where *app-path* has the form `org/repo` pointing to a repository that holds the corpus, both app and data.
 If we find an app under *app-path*, it will have information about where the data is, so the *data-path* is known.
-The *data-checkout-specifier* is passed as an optiona argument:
+The *data-checkout-specifier* is passed as an optional
+argument:
 `checkout=`*data-checkout-specifier*.

 So far we have described how to use a TF corpus which has an `app` inside in the